HanjoPurebuddha/ConvertOpenAIDataExportChatGPTJsonLFineTuningGPT3.5orGPT4/README.md

 Once you have Python installed, you can download or clone this repository to your computer.

-**Usage**
+**Super beginniner guide**
 To use this tool, navigate to the directory where you downloaded or cloned this repository and run the following command:

-python main.py
+_python main.py_

 This will convert all conversation.json files in the specified data folder into a single jsonl file named output.jsonl.
+You can run commands by opening the command line (cmd) and navigating to the folder where main.py is using CD (in Windows)
+_
+cd "location_of_main.py_"

+If it's on another drive like the D drive and you're on the C drive, you have to type that in separately

+_D:_

 **Contributing**
 Contributions are welcome!
 If you have any ideas for improving this tool or adding new features, please feel free to submit a pull request or open an issue.